British Chihuahua Club Rescue Association

 Adoption

-People wishing to adopt may find names and telephone numbers of the British
+People wishing to adopt may find names and telephone numbers of BCCRA local contacts

-send an s.a.e. for a 'Rescue Adoption Registration Form'.
-The form can
+a 'Rescue Adoption Registration Form'.
+The form can alternatively be

 Once filled in and returned, the adoption form is filed, awaiting a